zainabf07/Library-Mangement-System/README.md

 ## Admin Functions:
 1. Add a book to the system
 2. Edit the details of the books
+3. Find student
+4. Find Book
+5. Remove Book
-3. View the status of books
+6. View the status of books
-4. View enrolled students
+7. View enrolled students
-5. View student balance
+8. View student balance
+9. Fine Calculation

 The system stores data in external files, ensuring persistence across sessions and promoting smooth operations.
 The motivation behind developing this project is to address the challenges faced by traditional manual library systems, such as time-consuming record-keeping, inefficient tracking of book availability, and the complexity of managing student transactions.
 By automating these tasks, E-LMS reduces human error and improves overall operational efficiency.